 Lake Kaindy, in the Tian Shan mountain range, was formed in 1911 after an earthquake caused a tremendous landslide to block off part of the gorge and act like a dam.
 With nowhere to drain, rainwater collected and gradually submerged the spruce tree forest that grows in the ravine.
 With just their tops peeping out, the spruce trunks grow below in the icy waters.

 Sunken in the waters off Alexandria in Egypt lie the remains of Cleopatra’s Palace.
 Queen Cleopatra, the last female pharaoh, became a legend through her love affairs with Julius Caesar and Marc Anthony.
 She supposedly committed suicide by letting a snake bite her breast.
 Her palace at Alexandria and the rest of the city were engulfed by the sea after a series of cataclysmic earthquakes and tsunamis in the fourth and eighth centuries.
 A French archeologist, Franck Goddio, and his team discovered the site in the 1990s.
 Among the huge limestone blocks from fallen buildings, divers have found coins, tiny amulets, jewellery, rings, glassware and hairpins, as well as two perfectly preserved sphinxes, the spiritual guardians of Cleopatra’s temple.

 Craning her neck to gaze upward, a girl kneels on the sand bed.
 Aptly named Ocean Atlas, she calmly bears the weight of the sea on her shoulders.
-At 18-feet, she’s the largest underwater sculpture in the world, dwarfing the snorkelers and divers who come to New Providence in the Bahamas to visit her.
-Designed by underwater sculpture artist Jason de Caires Taylor, her texture is roughened to encourage coral to take up home on this gentle giant.
+At 5.5m (18ft), she’s the largest underwater sculpture in the world, dwarfing the snorkellers and divers who come to New Providence in the Bahamas to visit her.
+Designed by underwater sculpture artist Jason deCaires Taylor, her texture is roughened to encourage coral to take up home on this gentle giant.